vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 If clicking on the button doesn't do anything you may need to install the `xdg-desktop-portal-gtk` package, the name may differ on some distributions, then reboot your system.

-You may also need to give an environment variable to Vinegar for the login to work: `flatpak override --env XDG_DESKTOP_PORTAL_BACKEND=gtk org.vinegarhq.Vinegar`
+You may also need to give an environment variable to Vinegar for the login to work: `flatpak --user override --env XDG_DESKTOP_PORTAL_BACKEND=gtk org.vinegarhq.Vinegar`

 If all steps were followed correctly, studio should automatically log into your account.